 In the interpretation of this By-law, words in the singular include the plural and vice-versa, words in one gender include all genders, and "person" includes an individual, body corporate, partnership, trust and unincorporated organization.
 Other than as specified in 1.01 above, words and expressions defined in the Act have the same meanings when used in these By-laws.

-Corporate Seal

-The Corporation may have a corporate seal in the form approved from time to time by the Board.
-If a corporate seal is approved by the Board, the secretary of the Corporation shall be the custodian of the corporate seal.

 Execution of Documents

-Deeds, transfers, assignments, contracts, conservation easements (and any related documents), obligations and other instruments in writing requiring execution by the Corporation may be signed by any two (2) of its officers, directors and Chief Executive Officer.
+Deeds, transfers, assignments, contracts, obligations and other instruments in writing requiring execution by the Corporation may be signed by any two (2) of its Officers or Directors.
 In addition, the Board may from time to time direct the manner in which and the person or persons by whom a particular document or type of document shall be executed.
 Any person authorized to sign any document may affix the corporate seal (if any) to the document.
 Any signing officer may certify a copy of any instrument, resolution, by-law or other document of the Corporation to be a true copy thereof.

-Financial Year End

-The financial year end of the Corporation shall be December 31 each year unless otherwise determined by the Board.

-Banking Arrangements

-The banking business of the Corporation shall be transacted at such bank, trust company or other firm or corporation carrying on a banking business in Canada or elsewhere as the Board may designate, appoint or authorize from time to time by resolution.
-The banking business or any part of it shall be transacted by an officer or officers of the Corporation and/or other persons as the Board may by resolution from time to time designate, direct or authorize.

 Annual Financial Statements

 The Corporation may, instead of sending copies of the annual financial statements and other documents referred to in subsection 172(1) (Annual Financial Statements) of the Act to the members, publish a notice to its members stating that the annual financial statements and documents provided in subsection 172(1) are available at the registered office of the Corporation and any member may, on request, obtain a copy free of charge at the registered office or by prepaid mail.